 These injuries can result from various types of accidents, and the severity of the personal injury often depends on the force of impact.

-Signs and Symptoms of a Broken Bone
+Clinical Signs and Symptoms of a Broken Bone Fracture

 While the pain of a broken bone may be immediate, some fractures can go unnoticed until further medical examination.
 Common signs of a bone fracture injury include: